-Please consider that the popularity of a delegate is not a viable reason for voting for them, that screaming into a megaphone at a rally does not grant a person with the words needed in the hushed conversations that will be taking place in the halls of power this summer.
+Please consider that the popularity of a delegate is not a viable reason to vote for them, that screaming into a megaphone at a rally does not grant a person with the words needed in the hushed conversations that will be taking place in the halls of power this summer.

-Find people that can express with the strength of verve and clarity of thought and intent the ideas that are the backbone of our revolution.
+Find people that can express with strength of verve and clarity of thought the ideas that are the backbone of our revolution.
 Simply being a cheerleader for the candidate is not enough, having the most buttons or stickers or t-shirts with the candidate’s logo is not enough.

 Being a dedicated follower without the ability to defend the ideas you are so dedicated to makes you a great supporter, but not a great delegate.